cysouw/graphicalgrammar/text/usa.md

 ## Barnard (1836) *Analytic Grammar*

+Analytic Grammar; With Symbolic Illustration.
+New York: E. French. https://catalog.hathitrust.org/Record/008991837 No trees, but “symbolic sentences” in which categories are marked.
+Some ideas of levels http://www.polysyllabic.com/?q=node/336.
+Developed at school for the deaf in Hartford! based on l’epee/sicard “.
+This development seems to be linked to deaf-education, see [@wing1887: 86]

 ## Barrett (1845) *The principles of English grammar*

 ## Clark (1850) *The Science of the English Language*